MeTazz1/CDSideMenu/README.md

 # CDSideMenu
 > An elegant side menu for you app, made with love and SwiftUI.

-CDSideMenu is a highly customizable side menu library made for SwiftUI for you apps.
+CDSideMenu is a highly customizable side menu library created for fun, for you apps.

 ![](demo_basic.gif) ![](demo_favorite.gif) ![](demo_custom.gif)